blackbeltscripting/vimrc/README.md

 This readme (most likely) contains an up-to-date list of all plugins, functions, key mappings, and leader mappings.

 Don't even touch this page.
-It's a mess and a half...
+It's a mess and a half... this is a test to see how to get GTM to work since its help files are quite useless!
+Well apparently I don't know what the hell is going on with this stupid thing!
+I'm going to try to keep working on it as much as possible though.

 Enjoy! \m/(~.^)\m/